What is wildlife?

 Wildlife is a word that describes animals found living outdoors in nature.
 As the habitats of people have merged together with the habitats of many wild animals, wild animals have learned to use our property and homes as easy sources of food, water, and shelter.

 In Southeast Texas there are many species of wild animals that have to potential to become problematic for home and property owners:

-In general, tree squirrels are whitish gray, yellowish, red, or brown in color, and their bellies are usually lighter in color than the rest of their body.
+In general, tree squirrels are whitish gray, yellowish, red, or brown and their bellies are usually lighter in color than the rest of their body.
 Tree squirrels have a distinct, long, bushy tail.

 Opossums are the only species of marsupial found living in the United States.
 Opossums have long, narrow faces that are covered in fur which is lighter in color than the rest of their body.
 Opossums are easily identified by their prehensile (capable of gripping), hairless tails, hairless ears, and feet that look similar to small hands.

 The fur on their body is salt-and-pepper colored.
 Raccoons have a black “mask” of fur that covers their eyes.
 They also have fluffy black and gray, ringed tails.
 Raccoons have a hunched posture because their hind legs are longer than their front legs.